 If improvements can be made to your program itinerary or unforeseen circumstances necessitate changes, EF reserves the right to amend your itinerary prior to your departure and while on the program.
 Reasons that may necessitate an itinerary change prior to departure may include but are not limited to: a program module in a destination reaching maximum capacity, a program module in a destination not attracting sufficient interest to operate efficiently, or the discontinuation of a program module in a destination due to health, safety, or other unexpected reasons.
 Reasons that may necessitate an itinerary change while on the program may include but are not limited to: local or national holidays, special events, severe weather, or other unexpected conditions.
 EF will make every effort to minimize inconvenience for our participants; however, such circumstances may require adjustments such as changing the destination countries or cities on your program itinerary, altering your length of stay in a city or country, or using an alternate airport.
 Other possible changes include departure, arrival or return dates.
 On certain days, especially holidays and special events, some program inclusions—such as (but not limited to) historical sites, museums, castles, churches, and shops—may be closed or allow limited access.
 If we are unable to adjust the itinerary to accommodate for local access restrictions to attractions, we will substitute different inclusions.
 On such occasions, and whenever possible, itinerary adjustments will be made by EF Gap Year to minimize participant inconvenience.
 The Standard Cancellation or Interruption Policy will apply should you choose not to travel on a modified program.

-EF also retains the right to modify, delay, or cancel all or a portion of a program itinerary as a result of unforeseeable events that are beyond EF Gap Year’s reasonable control, including but not limited to acts of God, war (whether declared or undeclared), terrorist activities or threats of terrorist activities, instability in a destination country, incidents of violence, public health issues or quarantine or threats of public health issues, substantial currency fluctuations, strikes, government restrictions, fire or severe weather conditions, or any other reason that makes it impossible or commercially unreasonable in the sole opinion of EF Gap Year to conduct the program as originally contracted.
-Modifications, delay in performance, or cancellations by EF Gap Year for causes described in this section shall not be a violation of its obligations to any participant.
+EF retains the right to cancel, modify, or postpone the program as a result of unforeseeable events that are beyond EF’s reasonable control, including but not limited to, acts of God (including fires, earthquakes, hurricanes, tornadoes, tidal waves, floods, volcanic activity, landslides or other natural disaster or severe weather condition); public health issues or emergencies, epidemics, pandemics, plagues, outbreaks of infectious disease, mass-illness, quarantine or any threats thereof; war (whether declared or undeclared); terrorist activities or threats of terrorists activities; instability in a destination location; incidents of violence, riot, sabotage, civil commotion, or nationalization; strikes or labor dispute or lockouts; government orders, sanctions, or restrictions affecting travel in or around a location; disruption to transportation; chemical or radioactive contamination; or any other reason that makes it impossible or illegal for EF to conduct the program as originally contracted.
+Cancellation, modification, or postponement by EF for causes described in this section shall not be a violation of its obligations to any traveler.

 Participants requesting special travel arrangement to change their travel dates to accommodate additional independent, will be charged a $150 service fee plus any difference in airfare.
 Such requests must be made at least two weeks in advance of original travel date.